Massachusetts

 NAC serves, supports, and advances the interests of all Associate members of AIA, both traditional and non-traditional.
 The NAC aspires to be a catalyst for progress within the Institute and the profession.

-To learn more about the role of the NAC state representative, it’s activities, makeup, leadership, qualifications, terms, timelines, and how to apply, click here
+Learn more about the role of the NAC state representative, it’s activities, makeup, leadership, qualifications, terms, timelines, and how to apply.

 The mission of the AIA Small Firm Exchange (SFx) is to advance the mutual interests of architects practicing in small firms by:

-To learn more about the role of SFx state representative, it’s activities, makeup, leadership, qualifications, terms, timelines, and how to apply, click here
+Learn more about the role of SFx state representative, it’s activities, makeup, leadership, qualifications, terms, timelines, and how to apply.

 On December 9, 2022, the Massachusetts Secretary of State officially promulgated the Department of Fire Services (DFS) updated Massachusetts Comprehensive Fire Safety Code (527 CMR 1.00).